 There’s a reason renowned photographer Ansel Adams made Yosemite his most famous subject.
-It’s hard not be mesmerized by Yosemite’s striking and varied landscape, from the granite cliffs and domes, including the legendary El Cap, a rite of passage for the top rock climbers in the world, to the colorful wildflowers that fill Tuolumne Meadows and the rushing rapids of the Merced River.
+It’s hard not be mesmerized by Yosemite’s striking and varied landscape, from the granite cliffs and domes, including the legendary El Cap—a rite of passage for the top rock climbers in the world—to the colorful wildflowers that fill Tuolumne Meadows and the rushing rapids of the Merced River.
 Kids will never forget the opportunity to stand next to 200-foot high sequoia in Mariposa Grove, shadowed by these immense trees and their shaggy orange bark.
 For a good day hike, try Upper Yosemite Falls.
 Remember that Yosemite is a four-season getaway.
 While the roads are crowded in summer, come December, Yosemite is a tranquil winter wonderland.
 Snowshoe to the sequoias, cross-country ski on groomed track to 7,000-foot high Glacier Point, ice skate under the cliffs of Half Dome, and go downhill skiing at one of the oldest ski areas in California, Badger Pass.

 “I would never have been President if it had not been for my experiences in North Dakota,” Theodore Roosevelt once remarked while reflecting on the influences of his life.
 The prospect of big game hunting had initially lured Roosevelt to the Badlands in September 1883.
 Yet, when he arrived, the last large herds of bison were gone, having been decimated by hide hunters and disease.
 Today, the mighty bison once again roam the Great Plains.
 And Roosevelt would be happy to know that the National Park that bears his name in southwestern North Dakota is home to one of the largest herds.
-Some 400 of these 2,000-pound creatures roam the North and South Units of the park amidst a maze of buttes and canyons.
-Other wildlife includes wild horses, elk and those cute prairie dogs that pop out of their holes like bread in a toaster.
-One of the most popular ways to traverse the South Unit of the park is the way Roosevelt traveled, on horseback, or canoe a stretch of the 17-mile Little Missouri River.
+Some 600 of these 2,000-pound creatures roam the North and South Units of the park amidst a maze of buttes and canyons.
+Other wildlife includes wild horses, elk, and those cute prairie dogs that pop out of their holes like bread in a toaster.
+One of the most popular ways to traverse the South Unit of the park is on horseback, or you can canoe a stretch of the 17-mile Little Missouri River.

-Hemmed in by mountains on either side and bisected by a river, Shenandoah National Park is an idyllic mix of water, valley and peaks.
-The 105-mile-long Skyline Drive rides atop the spine of the Blue Ridge Mountains, and leads to many of the Park’s noted hikes.
+Hemmed in by mountains on either side and bisected by a river, Shenandoah National Park is an idyllic mix of water, valleys, and peaks.
+The 105-mile-long Skyline Drive rides atop the spine of the Blue Ridge Mountains and leads to many of the Park’s noted hikes.
 Try the White Oak Canyon Trail, a 5-mile trek that snakes through high hemlocks into a deep gorge that’s home to six waterfalls.
 Or head down in the valley to paddle past farmland and forested slopes on the Shenandoah River.
 Fall is even more popular than summer at Shenandoah.
 Head there in the spring, however, and the weather’s a bit cooler, the wildflowers are starting to bloom, and it’s much more peaceful.
 If you crave solitude, try one of the more challenging day hikes in the park, Little Devil’s Staircase, known for its lost-in-the-woods appeal.

 Written by Stephen Jermanok